Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-1.md

 ## Summary

 In this post, I covered the basics of using `Start-ThreadJob` to run code in the background using threads and getting its output.
 I showed how to start a thread job, check its status, receive its output, and remove it when done.
-In future posts, I'll cover passing parameters to thread jobs and handling exceptions.
+In future posts, I'll cover passing parameters to thread jobs and error handling.

 There are other features of `Start-ThreadJob` and `Receive-Job` that I didn't cover here, such as running multiple jobs in parallel and controlling the number of concurrent threads.
 Check the links below for more information.